panoramichq/panoramic-cli/docs/about.md

 - `field_type` is either `metric` or `dimension`
 - `slug` is the ID of the field
 - `group` is a logical group of the field, but there is no further functionality related to it.
 It may have any value at the moment
+- `calculation` an optional TEL calculation expression, see further explanation in the section below

 #### Data Types
 Supported data types are from the list below.
 They translate roughly to equivalent column types in supported database.